Ndream-KimYoungHoo/imgpen-isssue/README.md

 6. Edit Image and Save
 7. It can be confirmed that the edited results are reflected correctly

+When considering the two previous scenarios together, it is suspected that the root cause of the issue lies within imgpen.js

 ## Environment Details
 - Window 11 Pro
 - Chrome